Polish–Czechoslovak border conflicts: Czechoslovak offensive in 1919

 In January 1919, a war erupted between the Second Polish Republic and the First Czechoslovak Republic over the Cieszyn Silesia area in Silesia.
 The Czechoslovak government in Prague requested for the Poles to cease their preparations for national parliamentary elections in the area that had been designated Polish in the interim agreement as no sovereign rule was to be executed in the disputed areas.
 The Polish government declined, and the Czechoslovaks decided to stop the preparations by force.

-Czechoslovak troops entered area managed by Polish interim body on January 23.
+Czechoslovak troops entered areas managed by a Polish interim body on January 23.
 Czechoslovak troops gained the upper hand over the weaker Polish units.
 Most Polish forces were then engaged in fighting with the West Ukrainian National Republic over eastern Galicia.
 Czechoslovakia was forced to stop the advance by the Entente, and Czechoslovakia and Poland were compelled to sign a new demarcation line on February 3, 1919, in Paris.

 At the Paris Peace Conference (1919), Poland requested the northwestern bit of Spiš, including the region around Javorina.

 Negotiations in 1920s

 A final line was set up at the Spa Conference in Belgium.
-On 28 July 1920, the western part of the disputed territory was given to Czechoslovakia while Poland received the eastern part, which created a Zaolzie with a substantial Polish minority.
+On 28 July 1920, the western part of the disputed territory was given to Czechoslovakia while Poland received the eastern part, which created Trans-Olza with a substantial Polish minority.

 Edvard Beneš also agreed to cede to Poland 13 villages (especially Nowa Biała, Jurgów and Niedzica; 195 km2; pop.
-8747) in northwestern Spiš and 12 villages in northeastern Orava (around Jabłonka; 389 km2; pop.
-16133). the Czechoslovak authorities officially regarded their inhabitants as exclusively Slovak, but the Poles pointed out that the dialect used there belonged to the Polish language.
+8,747) in northwestern Spiš and 12 villages in northeastern Orava (around Jabłonka; 389 km2; pop.
+16,133).
+The Czechoslovak authorities officially regarded their inhabitants as exclusively Slovak, but the Poles pointed out that the dialect used there belonged to the Polish language.
 The Polish government was not satisfied with that result.

 The conflict was resolved only by the Council of the League of Nations (International Court of Justice) on 12 March 1924, which decided that Czechoslovakia should retain the territory of Javorina and Ždiar.
 That entailed (in the same year) an additional exchange of territories in Orava, and the territory around Nižná Lipnica went to Poland, the territory around Suchá Hora and Hladovka went to Czechoslovakia.